Five Starter Pieces: Quantum Information Science via Semi-definite Programs: Problem 1: Quantum State Discrimination

 for all $1 \leq i,j \leq n$; that is, when $\sg_i$ are pairwise orthogonal to one another.
 In such cases $E_i = \sg_i$ for all $1 \leq i \neq n-1$ and $E_n = I - \sum_i E_i$ is a solution to~\eqref{SDPStateDisc} with optimum value $p_s^* = 1$, independent of $p_i$.
 An interesting case where the SDP in~\eqref{SDPStateDisc} can be solved algebraically is $n = 2$ and arbitrary $d$.
 In this case, the SDP in~\eqref{SDPStateDisc} reduces to

 where we have introduced the operator $F := E_1 - E_2$.
 The above SDP has an optimum value

-where $||A||_1 = \Tr \sqrt{A^{\dag}A}$ is the operator $1$-norm and $\sqrt{A^{\dag}A}$, square root of a positive semi-definite matrix, is an operator obtained by replacing the eigenvalues of $A^{\dag}A$ with their square root.
+where $||A||_1 = \Tr \sqrt{A^{\dag}A}$ is the operator $1$-norm, also called the nuclear norm, and $\sqrt{A^{\dag}A}$, square root of a positive semi-definite matrix, is an operator obtained by replacing the eigenvalues of $A^{\dag}A$ with their square root.
 The optimum value is often called the Helstrom bound~\cite{Helstrom69}.
 In general, the SDP in~\eqref{SDPStateDisc} cannot be solved analytically; however, one can use numerical SDP solvers.
 For using such numerical solvers, we reformulate the SDP in~\eqref{SDPStateDisc} as follows

 where $1 \leq j \leq n-1$.
 Numerical solutions to the SDP above can be obtained using solvers in open-source packages.
-A short tutorial using a Python interface, PICOS~\cite{GM21}, for solvers in CVXOPT~\cite{AndersenDahlEA21}/MOSEK~\cite{NoName21} is available along with this manuscript~(see Notebook~1 in~\cite{NoName21a}).
+For instance, one may use a Python interface, PICOS~\cite{SagnolStahlberg21}, and an open-source solver, CVXOPT~\cite{AndersenDahlEA21}.
+Using these numerical tools we formulate the SDP above with $n = d = 2$, $p \in [0,1]$ chosen randomly, and $\sg_i$ defined in~\eqref{eq:sgs}.
+We find almost perfect agreement between the numerically obtained objective value $p_s^n$ and the algebraic value $p^*s=1$ stated below~\eqref{eq:piarOr}.
+In other examples with fixed $n=2, d=6$, and randomly chosen $p \in [0,1]$, $\sg_1$, and $\sg_2$, we find good agreement, $|p_s^n - p_s*| \simeq O(10^{-9})$, between the numerical value $p_s^n$ and the true value, $p_s*$, computed using~\eqref{eq:pr1Alg}.
+These and additional examples are available along with this chapter~(see Notebook~1 in~\cite{NoName21a}).